-Python finds the error when it gets to the end of the first line of code (line 2 in the output).
-The error message (line 5) is a bit more cryptic than the others.
+Python finds the error when it gets to the end of the first line of code❶.
+The error message❷ is a bit more cryptic than the others.
 EOL stands for End Of Line, and string literal means a string in quotes.
-So to put this error message in plain English: “I started reading a string in quotes, and I got to the end of the line before I came to the closing quotation mark”
+So to put this error message in plain English: "I started reading a string in quotes, and I got to the end of the line before I came to the closing quotation mark".

 If splitting the line up doesn't work, then how do we get the output we want.....?

 The reason that the code above didn't work is that Python got confused about whether the new line was part of the string (which is what we wanted) or part of the source code (which is how it was actually interpreted).
 What we need is a way to include a new line as part of a string, and luckily for us, Python has just such a tool built in.
 To include a new line, we write a backslash followed by the letter n – Python knows that this is a special character and will interpret it accordingly.
 Here's the code which prints "Hello world" across two lines:

 # how to include a newline in the middle of a string print("Hello\nworld")

 Notice that there's no need for a space before or after the newline.